Substra/substra-examples/mnist/README.md

 *This example is a Substra implementation of on [the MNIST example from Keras](https://keras.io/examples/vision/mnist_convnet/), inspired from [Substra's Titanic Example](https://github.com/SubstraFoundation/substra/blob/master/examples/titanic/)*

-In this example, we'll see how to setup an objective with cross-validation in mind and how to train algorithms.
+In this example, we'll see how to setup an objective and how to train algorithms on the MNIST dataset.
 ## Prerequisites

 In order to run this example, you'll need to: